 Things to consider when arranging a funeral

 Care of the deceased

 Your loved one will normally be held in a private mortuary belonging to the funeral director prior to the funeral.
-You may decide to have a family viewing, but there is no compulsion to do this and increasingly families do not request a visitation.
-Equally, embalming – the preservation of the body using chemicals – is something that modern refrigeration and hygiene has rendered unnecessary.
+You may decide to have a family viewing, but there is no compulsion to do this and increasingly families do not require it.
+Equally, embalming – the preservation of the body using chemicals – is something that modern refrigeration and hygiene has rendered largely unnecessary.
 You may wish for your loved one to be dressed in particular clothing or a favourite outfit, in which case you should specify this in advance to your funeral director (there may be an additional fee for this).

 Cremation or Burial

 This is normally the first decision to be made when arranging a funeral, as it also impacts on the official paperwork you will need to obtain (particularly cremation forms).
 With a cremation, the body is cremated, leaving the ashes which you can decide what you want to do with.
 With a burial, the body is interred in a cemetery plot or natural burial ground.

 In the UK, around 75% of funerals involve a cremation.
 They are less expensive than burials.
 The only other permitted alternative is burial at sea.

 This depends on the views of the person who has died.
 A religious funeral will normally involve a service in a church conducted by a minister, whereas a non-religious funeral may take place in a crematorium chapel or other venue led by a celebrant.